 - 2. Parental Consent.
 Parental or legal guardian consent must be obtained for members under 18 years of age before members begin a term of service.
 Grantees may also include an informed consent form of their own design as part of the member service agreement materials. - 3.
 Reasonable Accommodation.
 Programs and activities must be accessible to persons with disabilities, and the grantee must provide reasonable accommodation to the known mental or physical disabilities of otherwise qualified members, service recipients, applicants, and staff.
 All selections and project assignments must be made without regard to the need to provide reasonable accommodation.
 See the FAQ titled "Reasonable Accommodation" for more information. - 4.
 Assigning Members to Service Locations.
-So that CNCS can track where every member is serving, the grantee is required to ensure that all operating sites and all service locations are entered in the My AmeriCorps portal for all members within 30 days of members' selection for a term of service.
-As AmeriCorps State and National programs enroll members for service they are required to include the name of the organization, and the full address or zip-plus-four of the service locations where each member will be serving.
+The grantee is required to ensure that all operating sites and all service locations are entered in the My AmeriCorps portal for all members within 30 days of members' starting a term of service.
+The grantee is required to include the name of the organization, and the full address or zip-plus-four of the service locations where each member will be serving.
 If a member is serving at multiple service locations, the program must select the one where the member serves a majority of his or her hours for the member's assignment, however, all service locations must be listed in the portal.